viebel/blog.klipse.tech/_posts/2016-08-14-almost-y-combinator-ruby.md

 2. **Interactive**: You can modify the code and it is evaluated as you type

-It will work only if your browser supports `EcmaScript6` [arrow functions](https://kangax.github.io/compat-table/es6/).

 ## Begin with the end in mind

 The end result of this article is the recursive implementation of the `factorial` function without using neither names nor loops.